kev1nd/thingspeak/README.md

-# Think Speak Library for Arduino / ESP8266
+# Thing Speak Library for Arduino / ESP8266

 Sends AT commands from an Arduino to an ESP8266 in order to transmit data to Thing Speak.